 By deciding to take a break, your boyfriend isn’t ruling out reconciliation.
 In fact, most of the time he’s convinced that there’s a way to still make it work.
 A real breakup is definitive; when you hear the words “it’s OVER.”

-Breaking up with someone isn’t always the best option, and you can end up with a broken heart while blaming yourself for weeks.
+Breaking up with someone isn’t always the best option, and you can end up with quote of a broken heart while blaming yourself for weeks.
 If you want to bring your ex to regret his decision, we will have to analyze the situation, and find the best solution for him to feel happy by your side.

 My boyfriend wants to take a break; does he still love me?